-> Enriquez, Laura E. Forthcoming 2019.
+Enriquez, Laura E. 2019.
 “Border Hopping Mexicans, Law-Abiding Asians, and Racialized Illegality: Analyzing Undocumented College Students’ Experiences through a Relational Lens.”
 Relational Formations of Race: Theory, Method and Practice.
-Edited by Natalia Molina and Daniel Martinez HoSang.
+Edited by Natalia Molina, Daniel Martinez HoSang, and Ramón A. Gutiérrez.
 University of California Press.

-> Enriquez, Laura E, Martha Morales Hernandez, Daniel Millán, and Daisy Vazquez Vera.
+Enriquez, Laura E, Martha Morales Hernandez, Daniel Millán, and Daisy Vazquez Vera.
 Forthcoming.
 “Mediating Illegality: Federal, State, and Institutional Policies in the Educational Experiences of Undocumented College Students.”
 Law & Social Inquiry.

 Enriquez, Laura E, Daisy Vazquez Vera, and S. Karthick Ramakrishnan.
 2019.
 “Driver’s Licenses for All?: Racialized Illegality and the Implementation of Progressive Immigration Policy in California.”
 Law & Policy.

 Enriquez, Laura E, Martha Morales Hernandez,* and Annie Ro.
 2018.
 “Deconstructing Immigrant Illegality: A Mixed-Methods Investigation of Stress and Health among Undocumented College Students.”
 Race and Social Problems 10(3): 193-208. (view only version)

 Enriquez, Laura E. 2017.
 “Gendering Illegality: Undocumented Young Adults’ Negotiation of the Family Formation Process.”
 American Behavioral Scientist 61(10):1153-1171. (open access version)